fusionking/meteorsys/README.md

 ## 1. Introduction

-The Responsys Parser script helps a developer automate tasks related to Responsys emails.
+Meteorsys is the ultimate solution for automating tasks related to Responsys emails.

 The script provides 2 functionalities: